-Custom controls
+Custom controls (Cx)

 So how do the custom controls footswitches work?
-Basically, for any patch, you can specify that the custom controls will toggle the state of any of the loops, and you can specify CC to be sent when entering and leaving the custom control state (you might want to specify different parameters upon entering and leaving, so there is room for that).
+Basically, for any patch, you can specify that the custom controls will toggle the state of any of the loops, and you can specify Cx to be sent when entering and leaving the custom control state (you might want to specify different parameters upon entering and leaving, so there is room for that).
 You cannot, however, send program change commands.
-The CC would typically be used to enable/disable effects on my Replifex.
+The Cx would typically be used to enable/disable effects on my Replifex.

 I like this idea, because it offers the same kind of flexibility as having a switch for each and every loop, but in a smaller package.
 I doubt that I would need more than 2 custom controls.
-I could probably go up to 4 custom controls, since I have some room left on the chassis for 2 more footswitches, but I don't think that will be necessary.
+I will probably go up to 4 custom controls, since I have some room left on the chassis for 2 more footswitches, but I don't think they will be that necessary.